quux00/mybatis-koans/README.md

 ### PostgreSQL or MySQL : Some assembly required

-If you want to use a more enterprise-strength database, then you will need to not only install those database servers first, but also populate them with the sakila schema and dataset.
+To use PostgreSQL or MySQL you will need to both install the database server and also populate it with the sakila schema and dataset.
 I provide instructions on how to do this from the command line (tested on a Linux machine):

 <div style="border: 2px solid grey; margin: 10px; padding: 0px 10px;">
   <p><strong>Creating and loading the PostgreSQL sakila database</strong></p>
   <pre>
-  $ cd src/main/sql/Sakila/postgres-sakila-db
+  $ cd db/postgresql
   # edit the next line to have your username rather than mine
   $ echo "GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO midpeter444;" >> postgres-sakila-schema.sql
   $ sudo su postgres